pdpau/Raga-Bhairavi-Pattern-Identification/README.md

-# Raga Bhairavi Pattern Identification
+# Raga Ritigowla Pattern Identification
-Pattern identification - Build a methodology that is able to identify repeated instances of melodic patterns.
+Pattern identification task - Build a methodology that is able to identify repeated instances of melodic patterns.
 Students will characterize the difference in performance of these annotated melodic patterns and develop a process that can identify them from audio.

 ## Overview
-TODO:
-This notebook, `final_notebook_nns.ipynb`, provides a comprehensive analysis and comparison of a Gradient Boosting Classifier (GBC) model against random predictions.
-The main objective is to demonstrate that the GBC model has learned to classify data better than random chance.
+This notebook `final_notebook_nns.ipynb` aims to, through the selection of the most significant features, train a model that can identify the nns pattern, one of the most common ones in Raga Ritigowla.
+This notebook trains diferent models and compares their performance against a random prediction.
+The models are a Gradient Boosting Classifier (GBC) and Random Forest Classifier (RFC).
 The notebook includes data preparation, model training, evaluation, and comparison steps.

 ## Table of Contents